KWMalik/HW3-IBM-Cluster/README.txt

 will the above function give poor performance when a large number of people are trying to submit ratings at the same time ?
 What can you, a COMS 4130 student, do to speed up the ratings service?

+The program will have slow performance since the atomic statement will cause the program to block, halting all other rights.
+Create a lock and scheduling lock that allows people to access the shared memory locations in sync.

 # Problem 3 (35 points)